SignPath/Website-old/src/documentation/3_artifact_configuration.md

 ## File elements

 Every XML description is wrapped in an `<artifact-configuration>` root element which contains exactly one file element.
 This file element specifies the type of artifact and signing method.
+Optionally, you can restrict the name of the file using the `path` attribute.

 Container-format elements may contain other file elements for deep signing.